 Whale watching is a must-see tourist attraction in California, and for good reason.
 Whale watching excursions provide a one-of-a-kind opportunity for friends and family to come together and observe some of the world’s largest and most majestic mammals of the sea, year-round.
 Some of the most popular California harbors to whale-watch is in Long Beach and Los Angeles, where the whale population is dense and quite lively.
-Due to the migration patterns of these creatures, different types of whales can be spotted in Los Angeles and Long Beach during different seasons of the year.
+Due to the migration patterns of these creatures, different types of whales can be spotted in Los Angeles and Long Beach during different seasons of the year, making every season the best time for whale watching.

 November through March is also a great time to spot humpback whales, which can usually be spotted in clusters of ten.
 October through December is also a prime time to spot minke whales.
 Another common sighting during these months are also dolphins and sea lions which you don’t want to miss!